furnacecreek/awesome-visionOS-apps/README.md

 ## Photo & Video

 - [Photoscope](https://leitmotif.dev/photoscope) - Free app to find the best pick of a photo series or burst and clean up your library along the way.
 Now out for iPhone and Apple Vison Pro.
+- [ImmersiShare](https://loshadki.app/immersishare/) - Get your daily doze of spatial videos, share your spatial videos with other users.

 ## Productivity